 We take a two-part approach to this.

-- Determining which components must be included in the total portfolio—such as particular market segments (large and small companies, for example) or individual alpha sources
+- Determining which components must be included in the total portfolio—such as particular market segments (large and small companies, for example) or individual alpha sources (momentum and stability, for instance).

 - Selecting the best possible combination of investment managers to provide exposure to the essential components—and considering what percentage of the portfolio will be allocated to each manager